nickdhere/MySQL-Airbnb-Project/README.md

 You are looking for areas underserved by your client's competitors where your client might wish to begin expanding operations.

-# COVID MySQL Project README

-## Project Overview

-This repository contains the MySQL code for a data project focused on Airbnb listings in New York City.
-The project aims to clean, transform, and analyze Airbnb data to extract valuable insights.
-The code provided here accomplishes various tasks related to data cleaning, handling null values, outlier detection and treatment, and data analysis.

 ## Table of Contents